terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 * Ensure that the prefix is globally unique.
 It is used for the container registry namespace (which needs to be globally unique) in this alpha version.
 * If specifying `existing_secrets_manager_crn`, the `ibmcloud_api_key` that is passed as an input must have the documented read and write access to the instance.
 * If specifying `existing_secrets_manager_crn`, ensure that the default security group does not contain secrets named `signing-key` and `ibmcloud-api-key`.
 The RAG DA currently always attempts to create a secret with those names (temporary issue - to be fixed).
-* The signing key is the base64 key obtained from the `gpg --export-secret-key <Email Address> | base64` command.
+* The signing key is the base64 key obtained from `gpg --gen-key` (if not generated before or expired) and then exported via `gpg --export-secret-key <Email Address> | base64` command.
 See https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-image-signing#cd-devsecops-gpg-export for details.

 ```json
 {